 Imagine when you integrate this system into your coaching.

 You have a methodology that helps your clients have more wisdom and see the causes of their problems.
 And most of all, you can help them create deeper shifts toward alignment, leading to lasting change that they own.

 Traditional coaching revolves primarily around questioning and talking.

 If you deal with a case of a smoker who wants to quit, questioning would not be enough to help him change.
 In fact, all smokers know that smoking is bad for them, but they still do it.
 NLP gives coaches the ability to go one step further than the logical mind, tapping into the EQ, PQ and SQ to generate solutions that help clients deprogramme negative behaviours, and install better ones.
 This ability to align the mind and whole person is a great strength in NLP that complements other coaching methodologies.

-Let’s summarise the 3 main advantages that help NLP coaches achieve finesse in their skills:
+Let’s summarise the 3 major advantages that help NLP coaches achieve finesse in their abilities:

 Is NLP a Coaching Certification?

 At Mind Transformations, our NLP Practitioner and NLP Master Practitioner certifications are both the prerequisites for the International Association of Coaching Institutes (ICI)’s Professional Coach Certification.
 The curricula in these two NLP programmes give you the coaching finesse you need to start getting results with clients.